eanbit-rt/ONTmetacriptom-NF/Report.md

 **Nanoqc -**  Quality control tools for long read sequencing data aiming to replicate some of the plots made by fastQC.
 For more information check [nanoqc](https://github.com/wdecoster/nanoQC).

-**NanoPlot-** Plotting tool for long read sequencing data and alignments.Details can be accesed here [NanoPlot](https://github.com/wdecoster/NanoPlot).
+**NanoPlot -** Plotting tool for long read sequencing data and alignments.Details can be accesed here [NanoPlot](https://github.com/wdecoster/NanoPlot).

-**Multiqc-** MultiQC searches a given directory for analysis logs and compiles a HTML report.
+**Multiqc -** MultiQC searches a given directory for analysis logs and compiles a HTML report.
 It's a general use tool, perfect for summarising the output from numerous bioinformatics tools.More information available here [multiqc](https://github.com/ewels/MultiQC).

+**Porechop -** Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
+It's described in details here [porechop](https://github.com/rrwick/Porechop).